 It is great to have the opportunity to work to help improve the capacity of the public and private sectors’ ability to improve their effectiveness and efficiency, especially in ways that improve the quality of life of their citizens.

-Harry Hatry is a distinguished fellow in the Metropolitan Housing and Communities Policy Center at the Urban Institute, where he has been a leader in developing performance management/measurement and evaluation procedures for public agencies since the 1970s.
-He has worked with a wide range of local, state, and federal agencies—internationally and nationally—to develop outcome measurement procedures for such services as public safety, health, transportation, education, parks and recreation, social services, environmental protection, and economic development.
+Harry Hatry was a distinguished fellow in the Metropolitan Housing and Communities Policy Center at the Urban Institute.
+He joined Urban in 1968, its founding year, and was an integral part of the organization for nearly 55 years, where he led the development of performance management/measurement and evaluation procedures for public agencies since the 1970s.
+Widely considered “the father of performance management,” Hatry shaped landmark efforts to develop and apply actionable measurement standards and procedures, helping the public hold both government agencies and nonprofit organizations accountable for their performance.
+He worked with a range of local, state, and federal agencies—internationally and nationally—to develop outcome measurement procedures for such services as public safety, health, transportation, education, parks and recreation, social services, environmental protection, and economic development.

-Hatry is a fellow at the National Academy of Public Administration, was a member of the US Office of Management and Budget’s 2002–03 Performance Measurement Advisory Council, and served for several years on the US Department of Education’s external Evaluation Review (Advisory) Panel.
-He received the American Society for Public Administration’s “Outstanding Contributor to the Literature of Management Science and Policy Science” award in 1984; the Elmer B. Staats award for excellence in program evaluation in 1985; a National Public Service Award in 1993; and the “Evaluator of the Year” award from the Washington (D.C.)
-Evaluators Association in 1996.
+Hatry was a fellow at the National Academy of Public Administration, was a member of the US Office of Management and Budget’s 2002–03 Performance Measurement Advisory Council, and served for several years on the US Department of Education’s external Evaluation Review Advisory Panel.
+He received the American Society for Public Administration’s “Outstanding Contributor to the Literature of Management Science and Policy Science” award in 1984, the Elmer B. Staats award for excellence in program evaluation in 1985, a National Public Service Award in 1993, and the “Evaluator of the Year” award from the Washington, DC, Evaluators Association in 1996.